-SLT to consider whether if would be beneficial for any work further work to be carried to address the above matters which at the time of writing these implication are not included in the proposal protocol, in particular bullet points 2, 3 and 4.
+Full Council to consider whether it would be beneficial for any further work to be carried to address the above matters which at the time of writing these implication are not included in the proposal protocol, in particular bullet points 2, 3 and 4.
 The Council will need to consider how to formally adopt the proposed protocol.